archfizz/slotmachine/README.markdown

 SlotMachine
 ===========

-A dynamic page content container for PHP 5.3 through PHP 7.0 and HHVM.
+A dynamic page content container for PHP 5.3 through PHP 8 and HHVM.

-Version 1.0 is fully released, build on top of Pimple 1.0.
+Version 1.0 is fully released, build on top of Pimple 1.0 and Symfony HttpFoundation 2.8.

-Version 2.0 provides compatibility with PHP 7, Symfony 3 and Pimple 2.
+Version 2.0 provides compatibility with PHP 7+, Symfony HttpFoundation 3+ and Pimple 2+,
+but still works with older versions of PHP and these packages.

 Each 'slot' on a page can have its content changed by query parameters, allowing for any possible number of permutations of content on the same page.